j-mcnally/capistrano-slack/README.markdown

 # capistrano-mountaintop

 > I just wanted to shout [about the deploy] from on top of a mountain.
 But I didn't have a mountain.
-I had [capistrano] and [a campfire room] - Ron Burgandy
+I had [capistrano] and [a campfire room] - Ron Burgandy, but not really

 Deploys are kind of a big deal.
 Days, weeks, worth of code go live at last.
 Communication is always important, but it is particularly important when you need to get code out there.